jeyasimma/Codebase/readme.md

-# Freelance Connect
+# CodeBase

-Freelance Connect is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
+CodeBase is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
 It allows users to register, log in, and view profiles of registered users.
 The app is designed to connect freelancers with potential clients, helping people collaborate based on their profiles and expertise.

 ## Features